Post Certificate in Dental Hygiene

 Honors version available.
 An honors course fulfills the same requirements as the nonhonors version of that course.
 Enrollment and GPA restrictions may apply.

-After completion of the basic professional program, a certificate in dental hygiene is awarded.
-Enrollment to complete the baccalaureate degree requirements is an option for the student with a certificate or equivalent credential in dental hygiene.
+After completion of the basic professional program, a post-certificate in dental hygiene is awarded.
+Enrollment to complete the baccalaureate degree requirements is an option for the student with a certificate or current baccalaureate degree.

 Additional Information for the Dental Hygiene Programs

 One of the consequences of the delivery of health care is the possibility of contracting infectious disease such as tuberculosis, hepatitis, herpes, or HIV.
-To minimize this risk, the UNC School of Dentistry has adopted an Infection Control Policy that requires the wearing of a clinical overgarment, disposable gloves, a mask and protective safety eye covering when oral examinations and dental hygiene services are being performed.
+To minimize this risk, the UNC Adams School of Dentistry has adopted an Infection Control Policy that requires the wearing of a clinical overgarment, disposable gloves, a mask and protective safety eye covering when oral examinations and dental hygiene services are being performed.

 Dental school fees are required that include instrument rental and other supplies needed for clinical care and the education of patients.
 Additional costs may occur for projects required in the curriculum.